-Country Lead Faculty: Dr. Allison Huffman
+Country Lead Faculty: Allison Huffman, PhD

-Planning continued through the remainder of the 2014 academic year with Dr. Sandy Cesario and Dr. Allison Huffman developing Peruvian graduate and undergraduate educational abroad elective courses for May, 2015.
-Part of the course syllabi involved the development of a student group PICO (Patient, Intervention, Comparison, and Outcome) format research project with guidance from course faculty in Spring prior to the trip.
-The end product was a PICO poster that was then shared at conferences and health care facilities throughout the trip.
-The initial course was only possible after months of travel arrangements, conference planning, and contact with participating TWU students about the course and the course requirements.
-The trip was undertaken by 24 undergraduate students as well as 2 graduate nursing students.
-Subsequent trips were taken in May 2016 and May 2017, again with 24 undergraduate nursing students and up to 2 graduate nursing students.
+Planning continued through the remainder of the 2014 academic year with Sandy Cesario, PhD, and Dr. Huffman developing Peruvian graduate and undergraduate educational abroad elective courses for May 2015.
+Part of the course syllabi involved the development of a student group PICO (Patient, Intervention, Comparison, and Outcome) format research project with guidance from course faculty the spring prior to the trip.
+A PICO poster was created and shared at conferences and health care facilities throughout the trip.
+Twenty-four undergraduate students and two graduate nursing students went on the first trip, with subsequent trips in May 2016, May 2017 and May 2019.

-The course trips have also included a community learning aspect where students and faculty were able to participate in clinics like the Clinical Santa Isabel in Lima and toured public and private hospitals throughout Lima and Chiclayo.
-To promote service, an outreach project has also been completed during the trips where students were able to do teaching about the menstrual cycle to adolescent teenage girls in secondary schools and a women’s shelter.
-In 2017 the outreach included visiting an orphanage in a rural area where the students gave health teaching to the children and faculty at the orphanage.
-In addition to a healthcare focus, the Peruvian Education Abroad trips include a cultural focus with the development of Spanish language skills and participation in Peruvian culture and historical sites, which culminate in a visit to the UNESCO World Heritage site, Machu Picchu, at the end of each trip.
+Course trips include a community learning aspect where students and faculty participate in clinics like the Clinical Santa Isabel in Lima and tour public and private hospitals throughout Lima and Chiclayo.
+To promote service, an outreach project is completed during the trips where students teach adolescent girls in secondary schools and women’s shelter about the menstrual cycle.
+In 2017, outreach included visiting an orphanage in a rural area where the students taught about health topics.
+In addition to a healthcare focus, the Peruvian Education Abroad trips include a cultural focus with the development of Spanish language skills and knowledge of Peruvian culture and historical sites, which culminate in a visit to the UNESCO World Heritage site Machu Picchu at the end of each trip.

 Page last updated 4:04 PM, September 9, 2019